brianrojrc/brianrojrc.github.io/index.md

 <section id="about">
     <h2>About</h2>
     <p>I'm an Electrical Engineering & CS + Math student at <a href="https://www.ucf.edu/" target="_blank" style="color: var(--accent-color); font-weight: 600;">UCF</a> with an interest in machine learning, quantitative finance, and robotics.
 I'm particularly drawn to intersection of physics and financial markets.</p>
     <p>Outside academics, I explore iOS security research, nutrition, and philosophy.
-I currently work as an ML undergraduate researcher at UCF, prev at NASA as a ML Engineer</p>
+I currently work as an ML undergraduate researcher at UCF, prev @ NASA as a ML Engineer</p>
 </section>

 <section id="projects">